microsoft/charticulator.com/_tutorials/tutorial5.md

         Boston weather data collected from the National Centers for Environmental Information.

-        In this tutorial, we create a radial chart showing the temperature and precipitation in Boston for a year.
+        In this tutorial, we create a radial chart showing the temperature and precipitation in Boston over the course of a year.

     - section: |
         # Create a Data-Driven Guide